← Back to 史記

 99

 The following year, the officials memorialized that the Yong five zhi had no pen with cooked utensils, and the fragrant offerings were not complete.
-He then ordered the sacrifice officials to advance calf pen utensils for the zhi, with colored food according to what overcomes, and to replace colts with wooden yu horses.
+He then ordered the sacrificial officials to present the calf-pen implements for the zhi sacrifices, with foods colored according to the conquering phase, and to replace the colts with wooden horses.
 Only in the fifth month were colts tasted, and when performing the personal suburban sacrifice, colts were used.
-For the various famous mountains and rivers that used colts, all were replaced with wooden yu horses.
+At the other famous mountain and river sacrifices that had used colts, all were replaced with wooden horses.
 When the journey passed by, colts were then used.
 Other rites were as before.

 100

-The following year, he toured east on the sea and examined the divine immortals, but there were none that had been verified.
-A fangshi said: 'In the time of the Yellow Emperor, five cities and twelve towers were made to await the divine people at Zhiqi, named Ying Nian.'
+The following year, he toured east along the sea and investigated the divine immortals, but none were verified.
+A fangshi said: 'In the time of the Yellow Emperor, five cities and twelve towers were built at Zhiqi to await divine beings; they were named Ying Nian.'
 The emperor permitted it to be made according to the method and named it Ming Nian.
 The emperor personally performed rites and sacrificed to Shang Di there.

 101

 Gong Yudai said: 'In the time of the Yellow Emperor, although he performed the feng at Mount Tai, yet Fenghou, Fengju, and Qibo made the Yellow Emperor perform the feng at Eastern Mount Tai and the shan at Mount Fan, uniting the talismans, and then he did not die.'
-The Son of Heaven, having ordered that sacrifice utensils be set up, arrived at Eastern Mount Tai.
-Eastern Mount Tai was low and small and did not match its reputation, so he ordered the sacrifice officials to perform rites to it, but did not perform the feng and shan there.
+The Son of Heaven, having ordered the sacrificial implements to be set out, arrived at Eastern Mount Tai.
+Eastern Mount Tai was low and small and did not match its reputation, so he ordered the sacrificial officials to perform rites to it, but he did not perform the fengshan there.
 Afterward, he ordered Dai to present sacrifices and await divine things.
 In summer, he then returned to Mount Tai and repaired the five-year rites as before, and additionally performed the shan and sacrificed at Shilu.
-Shilu is located south of the altar below Mount Tai.
-Many fangshi said this was the gate of immortals, and therefore the emperor personally performed the shan there.
+Shilu lay south of the foot of Mount Tai.
+The fangshi often said that this was the gate of the immortals, so the emperor personally performed the shan sacrifice there.

 102